beast-dev/doc/tutorials/epoch_models/beast_epoch_tutorial.md

 ### References

-F. Bielejec, P. Lemey, G. Baele, A. Rambaut, and M. A. Suchard.
-Inferring heterogeneous evolutionary processes through time: from sequence substitution to phylogeography.
+F. Bielejec, P. Lemey, G. Baele, A. Rambaut, and M. A. Suchard (2014)) Inferring heterogeneous evolutionary processes through time: from sequence substitution to phylogeography.
 Syst.
 Biol.
 63(4):493–504.

-A. Drummond and M. Suchard.
-Bayesian random local clocks, or one rate to rule them all.
-BMC Biology, 8(1):114, 2010.
+A. Drummond and M. Suchard (2010) Bayesian random local clocks, or one rate to rule them all.
+BMC Biology, 8(1):114.

-M. Hasegawa, H. Kishino, and T. Yano.
-Dating of the human-ape splitting by a molecular clock of mitochondrial DNA.
+M. Hasegawa, H. Kishino, and T. Yano (1985) Dating of the human-ape splitting by a molecular clock of mitochondrial DNA.
 J. Mol.
 Evol.
-22:160–174, 1985.
+22:160–174.

 {% include links.html %}